chebpy/chebpy/README.rst

     kurtosis = +3.0000

 ----
 Complex chebfuns
 ----

-As of v 0.4, ChebPy supports complex variable representations.
+As of v0.4.0 ChebPy supports complex variable representations.
 This makes it extremely convenient to perform certain computations in the complex plane.

-For example, here is how we can plot a series of "Bernstein ellipses" in the complex plane.
-(Bernstein ellipses are important objects in the formal convergence theory of of Chebyshev series approximations.)
-They are computed as transformations of the complex unit circle under the Joukowsky map:
+For example, here is how we can plot a series of "Bernstein ellipses".
+(These are important objects in the convergence theory of of Chebyshev series approximations of analytic functions.)
+They are computed as transformations of the scaled complex unit circle under the Joukowsky map:

 .. code:: python